Vin Mazzaro: Pittsburgh Pirates

 On November 28, 2012, Mazzaro was traded to the Pittsburgh Pirates with first baseman Clint Robinson in exchange for right-handed pitcher Luis Santos and left-hander Luis Rico.
 Santos and Rico both pitched in the Dominican Summer League in 2012.
+Mazzaro had the best season of his career with the Pirates in 2013, pitching to the tune of an 8-2 record with a 2.81 ERA and 46 strikeouts in 73 2/3 innings pitched across 57 games, exclusively out of the bullpen.

 Mazzaro was designated for assignment on March 29, 2014, and assigned outright to the Triple-A Indianapolis Indians on April 8.

 On May 26, 2014, Mazzaro was designated for assignment again in order for Brandon Cumpton to be called up.
 He elected free agency in October 2014.

 Miami Marlins

 On January 21, 2015, the Miami Marlins announced that they had signed Mazzaro to a minor league deal.
 He split 21 games between Miami and the New Orleans Zephyrs.

 Atlanta Braves

 Mazzaro signed a minor league deal with the Atlanta Braves on July 10, 2015.
 He was assigned to the Gwinnett Braves.

 San Francisco Giants

 Mazzaro signed a minor league deal with the San Francisco Giants on January 11, 2016.
 On April 30, 2016, Mazzaro was called to the major league roster in order to replace the struggling Mike Broadway.
 On May 5, 2016, Mazzaro gave up nine runs, while pitching 1/3 of an inning against the Colorado Rockies.
 Then next day he was designated for assignment to make room for Albert Suarez.